 In 1972 the Union Nationale Camerounaise, led by Ahmadou Ahidjo, adopted the constitution of the United Republic of Cameroon.
 The constitution was later amended under Paul Biya’s leadership and Cameroon received its present name.

 Challenges before Cameroon

-In recent times there have been tensions in Cameroon over two English speaking provinces in the southern region.
+In recent times there have been tensions in Cameroon over two English-speaking provinces in the southern region.
 The Southern Cameroon National Council, which is essentially a secessionist movement, came to prominence during the 1990s.
 The movement has been declared illegal though.
-Budget deficit has been a major issue for Cameroon as well.
+The budget deficit has been a major issue for Cameroon as well.